 A check is the part of My Pingdom that is monitoring your URL, some might call it a monitor.
 It contains settings related to how you want it monitored and notified.
-Some of these settings include a name, a URL, an Alert Policy and an interval of how often the check tests your site for availability.
+Some of these settings include a name, a URL, and an interval of how often the check tests your site for availability.

 This short video gives a basic overview of how it works:

 There's no limit on how many times we will test it, just how many URLs you can set up to monitor.
 Well, there is a limit per se, as the smallest interval is once a minute, this comes to 525600 requests a year per check.